SourlanD

 “I don’t let anyone annoy me, if I can help it.
 Come in.”

-When he saw my Beemer parked along his narrow gravel driveway, he waved to a man doing some sort of work outside, calling as we walked toward the house, “Joe, pull Mr. Di Legno’s car into a space and bring up some beer from the cellar.”
+When he saw my Beemer parked in his narrow gravel driveway, he waved to a man doing some sort of work outside, calling as we walked toward the house, “Joe, pull Mr. Legno’s car into a space and bring up some beer from the cellar.”

 “Here’s the only guy who works for him I bet.”
 “No wonder his grass has gone to seed and deer are the only hedge-trimmers.”